NR4 - Non-Resident Tax Withholding, Remitting, and Reporting - 2016

 Use this service to make payments to one or more CRA accounts, from your personal or business account, in one simple transaction.
 For more information, go to My Payment - save time, pay online!.

 Pre-authorized debit is an online, self-service payment option.
 Use it to authorize the CRA to withdraw a pre-set payment from your bank account to remit tax on one or more dates.
-You can set up a pre-authorized debit agreement using the CRA’s secure My Account or My Business Account.
+You can set up a pre-authorized debit agreement using the CRA’s secure My Account for Individuals or My Business Account.
 For more information, go to Pay by pre-authorized debit.

 Third-party service provider